NeuronInnovations/openwrt/README.md

 2. Run `./scripts/feeds install -a` to install symlinks for all obtained packages into package/feeds/

-3. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.
+3. Run `cp diffconfig .config; make defconfig` to build the Neuron specific config

-4. Run `make` to build your firmware.
+4. Run `make -j $(($(nproc)+1)) download world` to build your firmware.
 This will download all sources, build the cross-compile toolchain and then cross-compile the GNU/Linux kernel & all chosen applications for your target system.

+5. The built image will be `bin/targets/mvebu/cortexa9/openwrt-mvebu-cortexa9-cznic_turris-omnia-sysupgrade.img.gz`

 ### Related Repositories